ibm-cloud-docs/power-iaas/configuring-custom-image.md

   ![Your new service credential](./images/console-service-credential.png "Your new service credential"){: caption="Figure 6.
 Your new service credential" caption-side="bottom"}

-To view your credential information, such as your secret and access keys, click the dropdown arrow to the right of **View credentials**.
+To view your credential information, such as your secret and access keys, click the arrow to the right of **View credentials**.
 For more information, see [Service credentials](/docs/services/cloud-object-storage?topic=cloud-object-storage-service-credentials) and [Bucket permissions](/docs/services/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions).

-## Uploading a custom boot image
+## Using a custom boot image to provision a new instance
 {: #upload-custom-boot}
 {: help}
 {: support}

-To use a custom boot image in a {{site.data.keyword.powerSys_notm}} instance, complete the following steps:

-1. Before you create a new {{site.data.keyword.powerSys_notm}} instance, go to the **Boot images** menu and click **Import**.

-    The **Image file name** field supports the following formats: _.ova_, _.ova.gz_, _.tar_, _.tar.gz_ and _.tgz_.
+Complete the following steps to provision a new instance by using a custom boot image.
+For information on using the IBM Cloud CLI to import a custom boot image, see [Importing a boot image](/docs/infrastructure/power-iaas?topic=power-iaas-importing-boot-image#cli-import-image).

+Large boot images take time to successfully import.
+You might experience a delay before receiving a confirmation message.
 {: important}

+1. Before you create a new {{site.data.keyword.powerSys_notm}} instance, go to **Boot images** and click **Import**.

     ![Importing a custom image](./images/console-boot-image-import.png "Importing a custom image"){: caption="Figure 7.
 Importing a custom image" caption-side="bottom"}

 2. After you click **Import**, enter all of the required information.

+    The **Image file name** field supports the following formats: _.ova_, _.ova.gz_, _.tar_, _.tar.gz_ and _.tgz_.
+    {: important}

     ![Configuring your custom boot image](./images/console-boot-image-fields.png "Configuring your custom boot image"){: caption="Figure 8.
 Configuring your custom boot image" caption-side="bottom"}

-3. When you provision a new {{site.data.keyword.powerSys_notm}} instance, your custom boot image appears under the **Boot volume** section.
+3. Return to **Virtual server instances** and provision a new {{site.data.keyword.powerSys_notm}} instance.
+Click on the arrow in the appropriate boot image tile to see your custom boot image.

     If you'd like to download your image at a later point, go to the **Resource List** in the IBM Cloud console.
 Once there, access your **Cloud Object Storage** service instance.
 In the bucket where your image is stored, select the image file that you want to download and select **Download objects**.
 See [Download an object](/docs/services/cloud-object-storage?topic=cloud-object-storage-ic-use-the-ibm-cli#ic-download-object) for the Cloud Object Storage CLI command.
     {: tip}

-Refer to the following table to complete the necessary fields to create a custom image:
+Refer to the following table to complete the **Import boot image** fields:

 | Field | Description |
 | ------| ------------|